padogrid/bundle-geode-1-app-kryo_codegen/README.md

 vi etc/client-cache.xml
 ```

 2. Place `mypado` as the top-level region in the `etc/client-cache.xml` file.
+Note that the accompanying client-cache.xml already has this configured.

 ```xml
 <region name="mypado">